git-ZeR0/Senec_Log_Viewer/README.md

 requirements:
 - Senec Machine with https://
-- Lokal Webserver (Webserver must have access to the Senec Machine for log-downloading)
+- Local Webserver (Webserver must have access to the Senec Machine for log-downloading)

 copy:
 - images/*